NSLHA Working on Your Behalf

-- Launching a mentoring program.
+- Continuing a mentoring program.
 If you’d like to serve as a mentor or benefit from having a mentor, please sign up for that option on the membership renewal form or application.

 Professional Development/Continuing Education

-- Offering up to 15.5 hours of continuing education at NSLHA’s Fall Convention on September 17-18, 2020.
+- Offering up to 15 hours of continuing education at NSLHA’s Virtual Fall Convention on September 17-18, 2020.
 There are also options to purchase individual recorded sessions as a self-study option.
 Register here.